 There are actually a few potential issues that arise from keyword cannibalization.

 In these cases, a competing page will siphon traffic from your more important pages.
+In this scenario, instead of ranking for the same keywords, neither ranks well or a page that converts more poorly might outrank a money page.

 This is especially important because the vast majority of traffic from SERPs goes to the top-ranked result.
 It’s often better to have a single rank one position than to have several positions deeper in the rankings.
 If you can trade your rank 4 and rank 6 articles for a single rank 1 article, you’ll typically end up ahead in terms of visibility and traffic.